 Sharing of Safeguarding information recorded on CPOMS for effective transition (in year transfer/colleges at 16 etc.).
+In line with KCSIE 2022 safeguarding files must be shared within 5 days of a pupil transferring to another setting.

 CPOMS - Child Protection On-line Mentoring System